BitGo/bitgo-cli-v2/README.md

 # Overview

-This command line tool is used to interact with out v2 api in your native command line program.
+This command line tool is used to interact with our v2 api in your native command line program.
 You can use it to view information on your wallets, view balances, send from a wallet to an address and more.
 Examples will be provided below.

 # Testnet